We use cookies on this website.

 Standard public IP SKUs: Basic/Standard/Premium require a Standard public IP (not Basic).
 Static allocation.
 Developer does not.

 RBAC Permissions : Microsoft.Network/virtualNetworks/write, Microsoft.Network/virtualNetworks/subnets/join/action, Microsoft.Network/publicIPAddresses/*.
-Without these perms, deployment fails silently.
+Without these permissions, the deployment fails silently.

 SKU selection strategy